 How Americans Celebrated Independence Day in 1777

-July 4, 1776, may not be the day the Continental Congress declared their independence from England—that would be July 2.
-And it's not even the day that signing of the Declaration began—that would be a month later and drag on for quite some time.
+July 4, 1776, may not be the day the Continental Congress declared their independence from England (that would be July 2).
+It's not even the day that signing of the Declaration began (that would be a month later and drag on for quite some time).
 But July 4th is the day that an edited version of the Declaration of Independence was ratified by Congress, and that's the date that appears on the copies that were distributed to the soon-to-be states.

 * Technically speaking, the United States doesn't have any "national" holidays—official holidays established by Congress or the President only apply to D.C. and federal employees.
 States must independently adopt holidays, and of course they often do.
 This applies here only to clarify that while it took until 1870 for Congress to declare the Fourth of July a federal holiday, it was first "officially" commemorated with a holiday in Massachusetts in 1781.